dinochecker

 Discovery

-Kileskus was discovered in the Itat Formation at Berezovsk Quarry, 2km south of Nikol'skoe Village, Sharypovo District, Krasnoyarsk Territory, West Siberia, Russia.
+Kileskus was discovered in the Itat Formation at Berezovsk Coal Quarry, 2km south of Nikol'skoe Village, Sharypovo District, Krasnoyarsk Territory, West Siberia, Russia.

 Estimations